-H. pylori is a common, treatable infection which leads to stomach inflammation and may increase the risk of developing gastric cancer.
+H. pylori is a common, treatable infection that can lead to stomach inflammation and may increase the risk of developing gastric cancer.

 In the United States, gastric cancer is more common in American Indians, Alaska Natives, Asians, Hispanic Americans, and African Americans than in Non-Hispanic Whites.

 Risks for Stomach Cancer